15 Easy Steps to Designing a Green Home

 • Homes built with northerly aspects in Australia will maximize warming winter light and reduce harsh summer sun.

-• Borrow books and videos from the library rather than going to a bookshop or video store.
-Can save money too.
+• Borrowing books and videos from the library rather than going to a bookshop or video store can save you money, too.

 • Avoid bottled water.
 Buy a decent water bottle for everyone in the family, put their names on it, and refill it.

-• Use newspaper instead of paper towels to clean exterior windows and glass doors.
+• Use a newspaper instead of paper towels to clean exterior windows and glass doors.

-There are numerous small things we can do to create a green home.
+Numerous small things can be done to create a green home.
 Those mentioned above are only some of the options available to us.

 Author: Rosena MacFadzean for SampleBoard.com – concept creation online